About the Incompleteness of the Semiclassical Picture in the BH-Information Paradox and the Quantum Hair emerging from the Coupling of Quantum Matter and Quantum Space-Time Degrees of Freedom: (Q)ST as Order Parameter Manifold with g(x) as Order Parameter Field

+The preceding discussion suggests that we should treat the joint system of quantum matter and quantum space time on the microscopic level as a tensor product of Hilbert spaces. \begin{propo}In the following we assume that our Hilbert space of matter plus gravity DoF can be represented as a tensor product, that is: \beq \mcal{H}^{total}=\mcal{H}^m\otimes \mcal{H}^g \eeq

-In the following we want to begin our analysis of the BH information paradox at a, at first glance, completely different starting point.
-That is, we analyze in a first step the relation between macroscopic classical gravity and a presumed underlying more microscopic regime.
-In section 3 of \cite{Requ1} we described the classical metric tensor field \beq g(x)=:<\tilde{g}(x)> \eeq as an \tit{orderparameter field}, being the expectation of a corresponding quantum observable, $\tilde{g}(x)$, of some underlying version of quantum gravity living in a certain Hilbert space. \begin{bem}We note that we make only very general assumption about this presumed microscopic theory.
+\end{propo} We analyze now in a next step the relation between macroscopic classical gravity and this underlying microscopic regime.
+In section 3 of \cite{Requ1} we described the classical metric tensor field \beq g(x)=:<\tilde{g}(x)> \eeq as an \tit{orderparameter field}, being the expectation of a corresponding quantum observable, $\tilde{g}(x)$, of some underlying version of quantum gravity living in a certain Hilbert space. \begin{bem}We note that we make only very general assumption about this microscopic theory.
 We think every model of quantum gravity should fulfill these assumptions. \end{bem} \begin{defi}We call such a classical $g(x)$ an order parameter field and the corresponding Lorentzian manifold $(g,\mcal{M})$ an {\em order parameter manifold} to emphasize the similarities to phase transitions and spontaneous symmetry breaking (SSB) in (quantum) many body physics. \end{defi} \begin{bem}These points are discussed in more detail in \cite{Requ2} and \cite{Requ1}, where we argued that gravitons are Goldstone modes of diffeomorphism invariance. \end{bem}